mathspp/mathspp/pages/02.blog/04.pydonts/structural-pattern-matching-anti-patterns/item.en.md

 # Be smart(er)

+Sometimes you will feel like you have to list a series of cases and corresponding values, so that you can map one to the other.
+However, it might be the case that you could make your life _much_ simpler by looking for an alternative algorithm or formula and implementing that instead.
+I'll show you an example.

 In case you never heard of it, [Rule 30][rule-30] is an “elementary cellular automaton”.
 You can think of it as a rule that receives three bits (three zeroes/ones) and produces